Why is Champagne expensive?

 - Category: Sparkling Wine Sparkling Wine

 But it’s not all about economics and advertising.
 Geography plays a huge part.
-The Champagne region is one of the most northerly of all wine producing areas, the climate can be difficult varying hugely from one year to the next – it’s like the English climate (enough said?)
-Whilst the challenges provided by these harsh conditions do contribute to the quality and finesse which is found in Champagne, they also add to the costs – particularly if the vintage is small.
+The Champagne region is one of the most northerly of all wine-producing areas, the climate can be difficult varying hugely from one year to the next – it’s like the English climate (enough said!)
+Whilst the challenges provided by these harsh conditions do contribute to the quality and finesse which is found in Champagne, they also add to the expensive cost – particularly if the vintage is small.

 Three grapes are allowed in the production of Champagne: Chardonnay; Pinot Meunier and Pinot Noir.
 Chardonnay gives elegance and finesse to the wine and tends to produce the fresh ‘green apple’ acidity.
 The other two grapes are both red the rustic Pinot Meunier and the ‘difficult’ (therefore pricy) Pinot Noir.

 In order to keep the wine white, these red grapes must be handled with extreme care.
 Red wines take their colour from the skins, not the juice or flesh of the grape.
 If the skins are damaged or the juice is allowed too much contact with the wine then the skins ‘bleed’ and the juice will turn red – enormous care has to be taken to make sure that this doesn’t happen.

 Once picked, the grapes are delicately pressed and after pressing, the first fermentation takes place.
 The winemaker will then work with wines from the current vintage and from previous vintages (which have been stored for a number of years) and create a wine that is in keeping with the style of the particular house.